Monday Marketing Minute Series

 There are a number of reasons you could be building an app.
-City and county governments have turned to using apps to communicate with people during times of crisis or inform them about specific emergencies directly.
+City and county governments have turned to use apps to communicate with people during times of crisis or inform them about specific emergencies directly.
 Apps can also create a more convenient process for your customer by simplifying it.
 Whatever the reason for your app, you need to know it.
 (And no, “just because” isn’t a good reason.)

 Who Are You Building the App For?

 Knowing your audience is so important.
-The audience, and their demographic data, will help you decide how to design user experience, what they actually need, where they will use it, and so much more.
+The audience, and their demographic data, will help you decide how to design the user experience, what they actually need, where they will use it, and so much more.
 Take the time to make a detailed sketch of who your user is.
 This will make certain your app does exactly what you want it to, and for whom you want to help.